Timur

-Born into the Turkicized Mongol confederation of the Barlas in Transoxiana (in modern-day Uzbekistan) in the 1320s, Timur gained control of the western Chagatai Khanate by 1370.
-From that base he led military campaigns across Western, South, and Central Asia, the Caucasus, and Southern Russia, defeating in the process the Khans of the Golden Horde, the Mamluks of Egypt and Syria, the emerging Ottoman Empire, as well as the late Delhi Sultanate of India, becoming the most powerful ruler in the Muslim world.
-From these conquests he founded the Timurid Empire, which fragmented shortly after his death.
-He spoke several languages, including Chagatai, an ancestor of modern Uzbek, as well as Mongolic and Persian, in which he wrote diplomatic correspondence.
+Born into the Turkicized Mongol confederation of the Barlas in Transoxiana (now in Uzbekistan) in the 1320s, Timur gained control of the western Chagatai Khanate by 1370 and from there he led a series of military campaigns defeating the Khans of the Golden Horde, the Mamluk Sultanate in Egypt and Syria, the emerging Ottoman Empire, as well as the Delhi Sultanate in the Indian subcontinent, thus becoming the most powerful ruler in the Muslim world.
+These conquests led to the creation of the Timurid Empire, which fragmented shortly after his death.
+He spoke several languages, including the Karluk Turkic language Chagatai (an ancestor of modern Uzbek and Uyghur), as well as Classical Mongolian and New Persian, which he used for diplomatic correspondence.

-Timur was the last of the major nomadic conquerors of the Eurasian Steppe, and his empire set the stage for the rise of the more structured and lasting Islamic gunpowder empires in the 16th and 17th centuries.
-Timur was of Turkified-Mongol descent, and, while probably not a direct descendant on either side, he shared a common ancestor with Genghis Khan on his father's side, though some authors have suggested his mother may have been a descendant of the Khan.
-He clearly sought to invoke the legacy of Genghis Khan's conquests during his lifetime.
-Timur envisioned the restoration of the Mongol Empire and according to Gérard Chaliand, saw himself as Genghis Khan's heir.
+Timur was the last of the major nomadic conquerors of the Eurasian Steppe, and his empire set the stage for the rise of the more organized and lasting Muslim gunpowder empires of the 16th and 17th centuries.
+Timur was of Mongol descent, and, while probably not a direct descendant on either side, he shared a common ancestor with Genghis Khan on his father's side, though some authors have suggested his mother may have been a descendant of the Khan.
+He clearly sought to revive the legacy of Genghis Khan and saw himself as the restorer of the Mongol Empire.
+According to Gérard Chaliand, Timur considered himself Genghis Khan's heir.

-To legitimize his conquests, Timur relied on Islamic symbols and language, referring to himself as the "Sword of Islam".
-He was a patron of educational and religious institutions.
-He styled himself as a ghazi in the last years of his life.
+Timur referred to himself as the "Sword of Islam".
+He was a patron of religion and the arts, but styled himself a ghazi (غازي) in the last years of his life.
 By the end of his reign, Timur had gained complete control over all the remnants of the Chagatai Khanate, the Ilkhanate, and the Golden Horde, and had even attempted to restore the Yuan dynasty in China.
-Timur's armies were inclusively multi-ethnic and were feared throughout Asia, Africa, and Europe, sizable parts of which his campaigns laid waste.
+Timur's armies were multi-ethnic and much feared, and laid waste to sizable parts of Asia, Africa, and Europe.
 Scholars estimate that his military campaigns caused the deaths of millions of people.
-Of all the areas he conquered, Khwarazm suffered the most from his expeditions, as it rose several times against him.
-Timur's campaigns have been characterized as genocidal.
+Of all the areas he conquered, Khwarazm suffered the most, as it repeatedly rose against him.

 He was the grandfather of the Timurid sultan, astronomer and mathematician Ulugh Beg, who ruled Central Asia from 1411 to 1449, and the great-great-great-grandfather of Babur (1483–1530), founder of the Mughal Empire.